freyam/freyam/README.md

 > Anshul and I used to send the entire Harry Potter Book Series in BMP images to our friends using TETI!
 It freaked everyone else!

--   **Markdown But Prettier ([`varshitakolipaka/MarkdownButPrettier`](https://github.com/varshitakolipaka/MarkdownButPrettier))** is a project Varshita ([`varshitakolipaka`](https://github.com/varshitakolipaka) and I worked on to make Markdown more exciting by adding a bunch of features such as HTML Styles, and Graphviz Mind Maps, etc.
+-   **Markdown But Prettier ([`varshitakolipaka/MarkdownButPrettier`](https://github.com/varshitakolipaka/MarkdownButPrettier))** is a project Varshita ([`varshitakolipaka`](https://github.com/varshitakolipaka) and I worked on to make Markdown more exciting by adding a bunch of features such as HTML Styles, and Graphviz Mind Maps.

-> Varshita and I were crying while learning the ReGex for the parseres.
+> Varshita and I were crying while learning the regex for the parsers.
 OMG!
-Nothing works!
+Nothing worked!

 ### 🦒 Personal Projects